AlexVOiceover/Website2/README.md

-# Website
+#  My Personal Journey - A Website
+This website reflects a different approach to presenting myself.
+Rather than simply listing out biographies or coding experiences, I wished to delve deeper and share what truly defines me - through the lens of my personal choices and experiences.

+The places where we choose to live and the hobbies we adopt often speak volumes about our personality.
+Keeping this in mind, I've dedicated this website to artfully blend and share a visual walkthrough of the various places I've lived, alongside a curated selection of my pastimes.

+While I have indulged in numerous coding-related hobbies like home assistant projects, drone building, and 3D printer construction, I've chosen to keep those separate.
+I firmly believe in the power of interpersonal communication and would prefer to elaborate on these areas directly - in our future meetings and discussions.

+The website was envisioned to be simple and uncluttered, with a strong emphasis on images and a few thoughtfully chosen words.
+However, along the design journey, a hint of JavaScript found its way in, subtly enhancing the overall visitor experience.

+To showcase some of my technical skills, I also crafted an engaging game, which you can explore here: (https://alexvoiceover.github.io/Game3/)

+## Building The Site
+Symbolic and impactful, photos lie at the heart of this website.
+They sketch out the different countries where I've lived, infusing a personal touch and a storytelling approach to the narrative.

+To add a dash of dynamism and interactivity, I've incorporated one of the most common yet effective elements - an Image Carousel.
+The carousel, together with a tastefully designed divider, greatly styles up the visual aesthetics and user engagement on the site.

-I didn't want to use a direct approach, biography and some of my coding jobs, but something that I think that defines better the person behind the student.
+I invite you to embark on this short, personal trip through my life, hoping it provides a thorough understanding of the individual behind the student.
-A person can be defined by their choices, and what more personal choices than the place where you decide to life and your hobbies.
-I just wanted to recreate a short trip about some of the places I lived, and a small selection of my hobbies.
-I tried to leave out those one more related with coding, like some home assistant projects, drone building, 3d printers building, etc. I think that all that part is better explained face to face in the meetings that we had and those that will come.
-I also wanted something extremely simple, I tried to not use Javascript at all to focus the attention on the pictures and a few paragraphs, but at the end I had to add a bit of JS code.
-I think that the place to show off some technical skills is the game.
-You can find mine here:

-## 1 `How was built`
-I really wanted to use photos to ilustrate the different countries where I lived.
-After that I wanted to spice it up with some animations and at the end I just built one of the most common elementes out there: An Image carrousel".
-To style it a bit more I just added a fancy divider.